UBC-biol525D/UBC-biol525D.github.io/Topic_9/plotting_selection.md

 ![](gwas_3.jpeg)

-We have a bunch of hits in the uncorrected GWA, but in the corrected GWA - just one - on chromsome 2 around 2Mb.
+We have a bunch of hits in the uncorrected GWA, but in the corrected GWA - just one - on chromsome 2 at 1728226.
-Upon closer inspection, we find that this SNP falls within the XXX gene, which has been showon to function in X and Y.
+_It turns out that this  SNP is actually neutral, but there is a cluster of tightly linked causal SNPs just upstream at chr_2:1753234-1754473!
+_

 Plotting Challenge
 -------------------